 The best way to have turkey for Thanksgiving is as a cuddly decoration.

 Timmy and Tammy are the first of my Holiday Huggers.
-They are about 7″ tall and perfectly sized to fit on the shelf or table for the most adorable Thanksgiving decor you have ever seen.
+These crochet turkeys are about 7″ tall and perfectly sized to fit on the shelf or table for the most adorable Thanksgiving decor you have ever seen.

 I consider these Holiday Huggers to be intermediate patterns but if you have made amigurumi before they should be no problem.
 Except for the tail, feet, and snood, the pieces are all worked in the round without joining.
 I highly recommend using a stitch marker to keep you from losing your place.
 The beaks are worked as ovals.
 While I tried my best to explain the process as clearly as possible you may find it beneficial to watch a video tutorial on crocheting ovals if you are not already familiar with it.
 The feathers on Tammy’s headband are worked similarly, crocheting along the back side of your chain first and then the front side.